 Your GP may give you treatment or refer you for more specialist advice.

 To find a GP, check the NHS website.
+You have the right to choose a GP practice that best suits your needs.
+The GP practice must accept you unless there are reasonable grounds to refuse you.
 Before you register with a surgery you can check to see how it compares with other practices in the area.

-Every patient is allocated a named GP, although you won’t necessarily always see that person.
+Every patient is allocated a named GP.
+You have the right to ask to see a specific GP when you book your appointment, although it might mean a longer wait.
+Occasionally, this might not be possible, such as if you need to see a GP with a particular specialism.
 Many GP practices now offer online services, such as appointment booking and repeat prescription ordering.

-If you cannot speak to your GP and urgently need help and advice and the situation isn’t life-threatening, you can call NHS 111.
+If you cannot speak to your GP and urgently need help and advice and the situation isn’t life-threatening, you can call NHS 111 or visit NHS 111 online.
 You can also visit a walk-in centre or minor injuries unit if you have a minor injury or illness and can’t wait until your GP surgery is open.

 Good foot care can help with mobility and reduce the risk of falls.
 Many people have foot problems as a result of daily wear and tear but foot pain and discomfort shouldn’t be an inevitable part of ageing.